Sizing John completes dream Gold Cup debut for Jessica Harrington

 Robbie Power celebrates winning the Timico Cheltenham Gold Cup Chase on Sizing John.
 Photograph: Andrew Boyers/Reuters

-Sizing John gave Irish trainer Jessica Harrington her first victory in the Timico Cheltenham Gold Cup with her first runner when coming home a clear-cut winner of jumping’s blue riband prize.
+Sizing John enjoyed his moment in the spotlight as he gave trainer Jessica Harrington her first victory in the Timico Cheltenham Gold Cup with her first runner when coming home a clear-cut winner of jumping’s blue riband prize.

 Djakadam travelled well for most of the race and looked as though he might end Willie Mullins’s hoodoo in the showpiece event, but Sizing John (7-1) pounced to lead between the final two fences.

-So often in the shadow of Douvan over two miles, Sizing John kept on strongly up the hill to score by two and three-quarter lengths from the staying-on Minella Rocco (18-1).

-Native River (7-2) was a short-head away in third and Djakadam – twice the runner-up – was fourth.
+Native River (7-2), who went to toe to toe with Champagne West for the early pace, showed plenty of guts to be beaten just a short-head in third while Djakadam – twice the runner-up – was fourth after making a costly jumping error at the second-last fence.

 Harrington said: “I can’t believe it, it was amazing how he jumped and travelled.